MaartenGDev/media-manager/README.md

     paths: ['https://unsplash.it/100/100?random&v=1', 'https://unsplash.it/100/100?random&v=2', 'https://unsplash.it/100/100?random&v=3', 'https://unsplash.it/100/100?random&v=4', 'https://unsplash.it/100/100?random&v=5', 'https://unsplash.it/100/100?random&v=6', 'https://unsplash.it/100/100?random&v=7', 'https://unsplash.it/100/100?random&v=8']
   },
   events: {
-    // Fires when the user pressed "Confirm"
+    // Fires when the user presses "Confirm".
+The callback receives an array with the paths of all selected items.
     onConfirm: selectedPaths => {
       console.log(selectedPaths)
+    },
+    // Fires when the file input field fires a "change" event.
+The callback receives the event object
+    onFileSelectionChanged: changeEvent => {
+      console.log(changeEvent)
     }
   }
 })